coreemu/core/docs/emane.md

 want to have CORE subscribe to EMANE location events, set the following line in the **core.conf** configuration file.

-> **NOTE:** Do not set this option to True if you want to manually drag nodes around
+!!! note

-> on the canvas to update their location in EMANE.
+    Do not set this option to True if you want to manually drag nodes around on the canvas to update their location in EMANE.

 ```shell
 emane_event_monitor = True